-Even though ravens and parrots don’t have teeth, lips, and vocal cords – all of which enable humans to speak – they have a syrinx instead of a larynx (the human voice box).
+Even though ravens and parrots don’t have teeth, lips, or vocal cords – all of which enable humans to speak – they have a syrinx instead of a larynx (the human voice box).

 Are Ravens Related to Parrots?

-While ravens and parrots are both bird species, they belong to different bird orders consisting of:
+While ravens and parrots are both bird species, they belong to different orders consisting of:

 - Corvidae: ravens, crows, rooks, jackdaws, treepies, jays, magpies, choughs, and nutcrackers.